aloksri2204/Cab_new/README.md

 ## Setting Up Google Maps API

-To make the interactive map work on your website:
+To make the interactive map work on your website without hardcoding your API key:

 1. **Get a Google Maps API Key**:
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)